Theory and Methods

 The immediate relevance of the theory for the understanding of policy is its refocusing from institutional form towards function, and its methodology that helps identifying the policy options in accordance with the role that institutions perform in a time and space-dependent environment.
 This is particularly important in a poor, developing context, where land plays a crucial role in the provision of social welfare and security.

-The methodology generally proceeds in two steps:
+The methodology generally proceeds in different steps:

-Id est functionality, of institutions and property rights.
-This can be done through three indicators:
+Step 1: Determine credibility level, i.e. the functionality of institutions and property rights.
+This can be done through various indicators:

 • Actors’ perceptions of institutions, which can be operationalized through the FAT Framework.
 Hypothesis: the larger the divergence between actors’ perceptions of “institutions-in-use” versus “institutions-desired”, the lower the credibility.